jxnl/blog/docs/index.md

     Stay connected and get the latest updates by following me on [:fontawesome-brands-youtube: YouTube](https://www.youtube.com/@jxnlco), [:fontawesome-brands-x-twitter: Twitter](https://x.com/jxnlco), and [:fontawesome-brands-github: GitHub](https://github.com/jxnl).
 These platforms are where I share my latest content, thoughts, and projects in the world of AI and machine learning.

 </div>

-If you're not sure where to start, [subscribe to my newsletter](https://dub.link/S4G5XGs) to get the latest updates on my work.